yuanweize/SmartHome_Server/sensors/README.md

 - For EMQX authentication errors, double-check `username`/`password` in `brokers.yml`.
 - If you enable TLS on your brokers, set `tls: true` in the corresponding entry.
 By default, system CA certs are used.
 - Use `--log-level DEBUG` to see connection and publish details.

+\---

+Contributions and experiment reports are welcome.
+If you publish results, include:
+- config used (`sensors/brokers.yml` redacted)
+- command line
+- raw JSONL + summary JSON